maulikdave-fh/notes/distributed-systems/1-Introduction.md

 ```

 Processes running on  the same machine can communicate with each other through the network, file-system and the memory.
 This still not a distributed system because all the processes share the same resources and cannot be scaled horizontally.

-## Node
-process running on a dedicated machine

-## Cluster
-collection of nodes connected to each other.

-The nodes in a cluster are working on the same task, and typically are running the same code.